 It is important to file your FAFSA before March 2, the priority filing deadline, and respond to any document requests immediately.
-Award notices begin going out in late April and weekly thereafter.
+Award notices begin going out mid-June for continuing students and weekly thereafter.
 In the summer, Student Housing sends a list of confirmed resident assistant to the Financial Aid & Scholarship Department.
 Our department then makes any necessary revisions to your budget or award and sends you an email notification.

 Do I have to report my resident assistant benefits on my tax return?